Posted on May 13, 2019

 Per the NIST standard, integrity, confidentiality, and availability are defined as follows:

-Cybersecurity, on the other hand, is the framework of protecting and securing anything that is vulnerable to a hacks, attacks, or unauthorized access, which mainly consists of computers, networks, servers, and programs.
-Unlike information security, cybersecurity pertains exclusively to the protection of data that originates in a digital form.
+Cyber security, on the other hand, is the framework of protecting and securing anything that is vulnerable to hacks, attacks, or unauthorized access, which mainly consists of computers, networks, servers, and programs.
+Unlike information security, cyber security pertains exclusively to the protection of data that originates in a digital form.

 Some of the confusion comes from the fact that data and information are often stored digitally on a network, computer, server or in the cloud.
 Hackers gain access to this information to exploit its value.

 The value of the data is the biggest concern for both types of security.
 As referenced above, in information security, the primary concern is protecting the confidentiality, integrity, and availability of the data.
-In cybersecurity, the primary concern is protecting unauthorized electronic access to the data.
-In both circumstances, it is important to understand what data, if accessed without authorization, is most damaging to the organization so a framework can be established with proper controls in place to prevent unauthorized access.
+In cyber security, the primary concern is protecting unauthorized electronic access to the data.
+In both circumstances, it is important to understand what data, if accessed without authorization, is most damaging to the organization, so a security framework can be established with proper controls in place to prevent unauthorized access.

-Where there are dedicated resources in separate teams, it is likely that both teams will work together to establish a data protection framework-- with the information security team prioritizing the data to be protected and the cybersecurity team developing the protocol for data protection.3
+Where there are dedicated resources in separate teams, it is likely that both teams will work together to establish a data protection framework, with the information security team prioritizing the data to be protected and the cyber security team developing the protocol for data protection.

 Check out our list of 3 top third party risk management (TPRM) challenges, and the actions you can take to bolster your program.
 Learn more.

 Performing cybersecurity risk assessments is a key part of any organization’s information security management program.
 Read our guide.

 Templates and vendor evaluations are needed to level that playing field, in a time efficient and fair way, so that the best vendors are chosen.